Miguel Ángel Blanco: Early life

 Miguel Ángel Blanco Garrido was born on 13 May 1968 in Ermua (Biscay) into a humble family.
 He had a sister, María del Mar.
 His father, Miguel Blanco, was a construction worker and his mother, Consuelo Garrido, was a housewife.
 They were Galician immigrants from Xunqueira de Espadanedo (Ourense, Galicia).
 Consuelo died on 1 April 2020 from coronavirus, three weeks after her husband's death.

-Miguel Ángel Blanco graduated in economics at the Euskal Herriko Unibertsitatea in Sarriko.
+Miguel Ángel Blanco graduated in economics at the University of the Basque Country in Sarriko.
 For a long time he worked with his father in construction, but he found work at Eman Consulting, in Eibar, where he commuted to every day by train.
 He also played the drums in the bands Póker and Cañaveral.
 He was a sports fan and his dream was to walk to Madrid to protest against the possible closure of the Ermua' sports centre.
 He joined the youth-wing of the People's Party, Nuevas Generaciones, in 1995 and, due to it being a relatively small party in the area where the national parties compete against the PNV, he was the third candidate for the municipal elections in that year.
 Nevertheless, under the proportional system, he won enough votes to become a member of the town's council.